-Furusawa Nobuaki has had brilliant results in high school, university, at the police until now.
-Currently he is fostering that experience, and as the men’s coach of the Japan Sports Education University kendo club he is making full use of his ability.
-We have asked Furusawa, who says that “suburi is self confrontation”, about the importance of suburi and focus points as an instructor.
+Furusawa Nobuaki has had brilliant results in high school, university and at the police until now.
+Currently, he is fostering that experience and as the men’s coach of the Japan Sports Education University Kendo Club he is making full use of his ability.
+We have asked Furusawa, who says that “Suburi is self confrontation” about the importance of Suburi and what he focuses on as an instructor.

-1. How to confront daily practice and suburi
+1. How to face daily practice and Suburi

 Furusawa Nobuaki, Renshi 6th dan

-Furusawa · Nobuaki / born in Kumamoto Prefecture 1981, 36 years old.
-From Aso High School through Japan Sports Education University, he is appointed to the Imperial Police.
-In high school, he won the Gyokuryuki Tournament and became 2nd in the All Japan Highschool Championship twice, and took 2 consecutive victories in the National Sports Tournament.
-In his university days he took 2nd place in the All Japan Student Championship, and wont the Kanto Student Championship.
-In the age of the Imperial Wrestling Police, he won the national police championship third prize.
+Born in Kumamoto Prefecture 1981, 36 years old.
+He went from Aso High School to Japan Sports Education University after which he was appointed to the Imperial Police.
+In high school, he won the Gyokuryuki Tournament and became 2nd in the All Japan High school Championship twice, and took back to back titles in the National Sports Tournament.
+In his university days he took 2nd place in the All Japan Student Championship, and won the Kanto Student Championship.
+In his days at the Imperial Police, he won the National Police Championship third prize.
 After retiring from the Imperial Police Department, he became a masters student at Japan Sports Education University, and currently he is Assistant Professor of Martial Arts Education, Faculty of Sports Culture at the Japan Sports Education University.

-How do you connect your suburi to actual combat?
-I think this is a very important theme when learning kendo.
-I have been continuously doing suburi from the moment I started kendo until now, but I haven’t been able to answer that question straightforwardly.
-However, I would like to explain my own view regarding suburi, what I have experienced and learned, and also what I want to teach as the men’s coach of the Japan Sports Education University kendo club.
+How do you connect your Suburi to duels?
+I think this is a very important question when learning Kendo.
+From the moment I started Kendo until now, I have been continuously doing Suburi but I haven’t been able to answer that question straightforwardly.
+However, I would like to explain my own view regarding Suburi, what I have experienced and learned, and also what I want to teach as the men’s coach of the Japan Sports Education University Kendo Club.